 After many years of protesting slavery, John Brown came up with a radical plan to put an end to slavery in the South once and for all.
-He believed that if he could organize and arm the slaves in the South, they would revolt and gain their freedom.
-After all, there were around 4 million slaves in the South.
-If all the slaves revolted at once, they could easily gain their freedom.
+He believed that if he could organize and arm the enslaved in the South, they would revolt and gain their freedom.
+After all, there were around 4 million enslaved in the South.
+If all the enslaved revolted at once, they could easily gain their freedom.

 Planning the War

-In 1859, Brown began to plan his slave rebellion.
+In 1859, Brown began to plan his rebellion of the enslaved.
 He would first take over the federal weapons arsenal at Harpers Ferry, Virginia.
 There were thousands and thousands of muskets and other weapons being stored at Harpers Ferry.
-If Brown could get control of these weapons, he could arm the slaves and they could begin to fight back.
+If Brown could get control of these weapons, he could arm the enslaved and they could begin to fight back.

 Raid on Harpers Ferry Arsenal

 On October 16, 1859 Brown gathered his small force together for the initial raid.
-There were 21 total men who participated in the raid: 16 white men, three free black men, one freed slave, and one fugitive slave.
+There were 21 total men who participated in the raid: 16 white men, three free black men, one freed person, and one fugitive enslaved person.

 The initial part of the raid was successful.
 Brown and his men captured the arsenal that night.
-However, Brown had planned on the local slaves coming to his aid.
-He expected that, once he had control of the weapons, hundreds of local slaves would join in the fight.
+However, Brown had planned on the local enslaved people coming to his aid.
+He expected that, once he had control of the weapons, hundreds of local enslaved people would join in the fight.
 This never happened.